 Chocolate Guinness Cake.
-Are you looking for the perfect cake to make for Dad on Father’s Day?
+Hello friends.
+So are you looking for the perfect cake to make for Dad on Father’s Day?

 Preparation time: 30 minutes plus cooling